310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors_p2.md

 {% endbubble %}

 {% bubble Chiaki surprised %}
-There was someone even wilder than Ayase…!?
+There was someone even crazier than Ayase…!?
 {% endbubble %}

 {% bubble Chiaki awkward %}